LAW COLLOQUY

 • For two authors, write both their names separated by „&?.

-• In case of citing a book that has been edited, write „ed. or „eds. after the name of the editor.
-If translated, write trans. after the name of the translator.
-If both, then first write the editor’s name and then the translator’s name.
+• In case of citing a book that has been edited, write „ed. or „eds. after the editor's name.
+If translated, write trans after the name of the translator.
+If both, write the editor’s name first and then the translator’s name.

 • Do not add „p? or „pp? before the page number.
 Just write the numerical.